 Zoe Lambe MA HCPC MBACP

-With many years experience working to help others meet their potential, I am committed to working inclusively with individuals of all ages, genders, cultures, ethnicities, sexualities and abilities.
+I have many years’ experience working to help others meet their potential and I am committed to working inclusively with individuals of different age, gender, culture, sexual orientation.

-I offer long-term psychotherapy and short-term, solution focused counselling.
+I offer long-term psychotherapy, art therapy and short-term, solution focused counselling.

 I also offer coaching/mentoring for people struggling with the strain of a demanding career, or for those looking to change direction in their lives.